nieldw/Anagrams/README.md

 Instructions
 ------------

-This assignment requires you to write a short java application that reads in the English dictionary (included in the resources directory) and calculates the number of anagrams that then exist for each word length.
-As an example ‘friend’, ‘refind’, ‘finder’ would count as 3, whereas ‘monster’ and ‘mentors’ would count as 2, etc. The output should show how many matches occurred per word length, so using the above example, 6 letters would have 3 and 7 letters would have 2.
-The output of the application once run should print out the word length and number of anagrams for that word length for each word in the dictionary that contains anagrams.
+This assignment requires you to write a small java application that reads in the English dictionary (included in the resources directory) and calculates the number of anagrams that exist for each word length.
+As an example ‘friend’, ‘refind’, ‘finder’ would count as 3, whereas ‘monster’ and ‘mentors’ would count as 2, etc. The output should show how many matches occurred per word length, so using the above example, the 6 letter words would have 3 and the 7 letter words would have 2.
+The output of the application should be the word length and number of anagrams in the dictionary for words of that length.
 The output should be ordered by word length in descending order.

 For example: (Please note that these are not the correct outputs, but demonstrates the correct format.)
 > For words '12' characters long there are ' 2' anagrams.